Is it up?

 UpThis marketing site.
 If you’re reading this, it’s up.

-DownThe snapshot-results plugin zip + metadata endpoint.
-This has to be up for a club to install or upgrade.
+UpThe snapshot-results plugin zip + metadata endpoint.
+This has to be up for a club to install or upgrade the WordPress plugin.

-DownThe token-exchange endpoint that pairs a club’s WordPress plugin to their mobile app.
+UpThe token-exchange endpoint that pairs a club’s WordPress plugin to the app.
 4xx on HEAD is expected and means the endpoint is up.

-DownSelf-hosted Matomo tracker used by this site.
-Used for analytics only; a tracker outage has zero impact on scoring.
+UpSelf-hosted Matomo tracker used by this site.
+Analytics only; a tracker outage has zero impact on scoring.

 Commit cadence, open work, and CI runtime over the last month and year.
 All numbers pulled from the source repository — no editorial in between.